MarkPflug/Sylvan/docs/Csv/Examples.md

 Easily load CSV data into strongly typed data tables.
-This example is specific to SqlServer, but most database providers offer similar bulk load cababilities which follow this same pattern.
+This example is specific to SqlServer, but most database providers offer similar bulk load capabilities which follow this same pattern.

 This example requires the CSV file to contain data that is compatible with the target table's schema.
 It applies the schema of the target database table